 I moved forward one step at a time, embracing new ideas along the way.
 I cleared out my house of toxic cleaning products, perfumes, skin care etc. I started using Certified Organic Miessence skin care, what you put on your skin and what you breath in matters, it all ends up in your blood stream so I cleaned up my environment.
 Eventually I graduated and started working as a nutritionist.
 At this time, I was eating what would be classed as a healthy diet according to the food pyramid, and feeling better than I had when I was eating lots of junk food but still didn’t feel quite right.

 I had been told by various friends and health professionals that I should look into food sensitivities but found it so overwhelming, I didn’t really know where to begin.
-I had managed to overcome my addiciton to cola and chocolate but was still very addicted to sugar and did not like the idea of giving up my favourite foods.
+I had managed to overcome my addiction to cola and chocolate but was still very addicted to sugar and did not like the idea of giving up my favourite foods.
 The weight was piling back on again, I starting feeling depressed and had no motivation and felt like a fraud as a nutritionist being overweight and unwell!

 Then when I was finally ready to listen, I came across two practitioners who became mentors and helped me understand and navigate my way back to health.
 The first was Stephen Eddey Naturopath and Biochemist, whose seminars I started attending, he is the first person who brought my attention to the truth about grains and how inflammatory they can be in our diet, he was the first person to explain the connection between grains and auto immune diseases to me.
-I resisted my new knowledge for a while still wanting to hang on to my morning porridge (oats are good for you right?), but eventually I listened and I gave up my addiciton to grains including my morning porridge!
+I resisted my new knowledge for a while still wanting to hang on to my morning porridge (oats are good for you right?), but eventually I listened and I reduced my addiction to grains stopping my morning porridge!
 Have you ever had that experience where you learn something new and deep inside, you immediately know it is true but you also instinctively know everything is about to change and you slip into denial and resist the change?
 However you cannot “unlearn” something!

 “Insanity is doing the same thing, over and over again, but expecting different results.”
 Albert Einstein

 At around the same time, I attended a webinar by Jodi Chapman a Naturopath based at the Advanced Wellness and Behavioural Centre in Maroochydore, (QLD, Australia).
-She explained the connection between food intolerance/allergy, weight gain, gut problems and depression and finally I had that “aha” moment, it was all starting to make sense!
+She explained the connection between food sensitivity, weight gain, gut problems and depression and finally I had that “aha” moment, it was all starting to make sense!
 I contacted Jodi immediately, she has been my mentor for most of the last two years.
 Jodi put all of the pieces together for me and put me on the path to wellness, she then went on to teach me how to do this for others.
 Jodi has changed my life in so many ways, I can’t begin to thank her enough, her colleague Suzi Le Fanue – Naturopath has also been a great source of information and support.

 I finally identified my food sensitivities and with support from Jodi and Suzi, learned how to change my diet accordingly.
 Now I help many others with the same challenges!
 My weight is finally back to normal and I am feeling happy and healthy now.
 I also started working with a Personal Trainer last year (Shane Hodgins), he has also been a great source of encouragement, advice and support for me.
-I have now expanded my clinic the Informed Health Nutritional Wellbeing Centre to include another Nutritionist Rachel Fox and Receptionist Cindy Clarke, the three of us with guidance from Jodi and much support from my husband Greg have worked together to build and grow our clinic and helped many people on their path to wellness.
-(Update – now we have another Nutritionist working with us, Rebecca Dixon and another receptionist, Caroline Sly) both great additions to our team.

 A couple of months ago, I had loads of blood tests to see how my new diet and lifestyle have been working over the last couple of years.
-I no longer have any auto immune diseases, they are both gone!
+I no longer have any signs of auto immune diseases, they are both in remission!
 My thyroid is functioning and making thyroid hormones now (I have been off my thyroid meds for approximately 18 months after 8 years on them)!
 My cholesterol, triglycerides and blood sugar levels are all normal.
 My CRP levels (which measures inflammation in the body) are very low.